Distinguished Contributions to Behavioral Science

 Dr. Jack Michael

 Western Michigan University

-Beginning in November of each year, the Award committee, composed of the three previous past presidents of MABA will solicit award nominations by (a) posting advertisements on the MABA website and related social media pages, (b) by email to the MABA executive board, and (c) by email to the current MABA membership.
-Nominations may be made by any current MABA member and will be considered through January.
+Beginning with the annual conference, the Award committee, composed of the three previous past presidents of MABA will solicit award nominations by (a) posting advertisements on the MABA website and related social media pages, (b) by email to the MABA executive board, and (c) by email to the current MABA membership.
+Nominations may be made by any current MABA member and will be considered through January 1st.
 Nominations should consist of a brief synopsis of nominee’s notable accomplishments and contributions to the basic, applied, translational, and/or conceptual analysis of behavior.

 The award committee will review nominations and make a recommendation to the executive board for an awardee.
 Candidates will be considered based upon cumulative accomplishments, with consideration of significant recent contributions, and a history of exemplary presentations at MABA and other conventions; preference will be given to those nominees with professional appointments in the Mid-Western United States.
 In order to receive the award, recipients must commit to presenting at the upcoming MABA convention.